Efrat19/tests-buster/README.md

             --help               Display usage and quit.
 ```

-## busterignore
+## Buster Ignore

-at any level in your project, you can create a `.busterignore` files, to omit specific paths from the cleanup process.
+at any level in your project, you can create `.busterignore` files, to omit specific paths from the cleanup process.

 :bulb:
-> If no such file found in the root directory, the buster will create there a default `.busterignore` file, containing `node_modules` and `.git`.
+> If no `.busterignore`  file found in the root directory, the buster will create there a default `.busterignore` file, containing `node_modules` and `.git`.